mhutch/TrainJam2016/README.md

 **Art:** CC-0 (Creative Commons Zero).

-**Sound:** Copyright, may only be redistributed with unmodified version of this game.
+**Sound:** Copyright, may be redistributed only with unmodified version of this game.

+**This project includes code and assets from UrhoSharp and Urho3D which are subject to the license terms of those projects.**